 The current operating currencies of the LLP are in Sterling, Euros, US Dollars, Norwegian Krona and Swedish Krona.
 As the LLP prepares its financial statements in Sterling these will be affected by movements in the currency exchange rates.
 This exposure is mitigated by the use of cross currency derivatives.
 In particular the LLP hedges all of its exposure on its currency borrowings back to Sterling by the use of cross currency derivatives and it therefore does not have a material economic exposure to foreign exchange gains and losses.
 Accordingly it does not separately monitor value at risk arising from open foreign currency positions.

-An accounting loss of £10,282,000 is included in the statement of comprehensive income in respect of open foreign currency positions for the year ended 4 April 2012 (2011 gain - £13,598,000).
+An accounting gain of £12.9 million is included in the statement of comprehensive income in respect of open foreign currency positions for the year ended 4 April 2013 (2012 loss: £10.3 million).